What causes pneumonia in children?

 Catching pneumonia early is one of the best things you can do for your child.
 Pneumonia presents the possibility of long-term complications, too, including:

 - The development of severe breathing problems, or other respiratory illnesses, such as COPD and asthma

 - The exacerbation of existing respiratory and immune illnesses

 - The possibility of bacteria entering the bloodstream, known as septicemia

 Don’t let your child’s pneumonia go untreated.
 At DispatchHealth, we can help.
-We’ll come to your home to diagnose and treat your child’s pneumonia so you can avoid visiting crowded ER or urgent care waiting rooms.
+We’ll come to your home to diagnose non-life-threatening cases and treat your child’s pneumonia so you can avoid visiting crowded ER or urgent care waiting rooms.
 Let your child get the rest they need and seek in-home treatment today.
 We accept most major health insurance carriers, including Medicare and Medicaid, and also offer a flat rate for people who are uninsured.
 Our services cost a fraction of what a visit to the emergency room would.
 Get in touch with us via our app, a phone call, or online to request care.